-Patagonia, a company that has always made strides to create unique marketing campaigns that stick with their consumers, uses video as main form of communication between them and their customers.
+Patagonia, a company already known for unique marketing campaigns that stick with their consumers, uses video as main form of communication with their customers.

 It’s important to ensure the video on your landing page does not take priority over your headline and CTA button.

-Landing pages that are great candidates for staff/team images and summaries usually are under the scope of doctors, medical groups, therapists, public speakers, lawyers, and even rehabs.
+Landing pages for public-facing companies are great candidates for including staff/team images and summaries.
+These can include pages for doctors, medical groups, therapists, public speakers, lawyers, rehab facilities, and more.

-Affinity Creative Group, a wine label design and marketing firm, has great staff photos and bios.
+Wine label design and marketing firm Affinity Creative Group has great staff photos and bios on their landing page.
 Check it out:

-Thank You pages can be particularly action-oriented when offering gated content such as a downloadable ebook.
+Thank You pages can be particularly action-oriented when offering gated content such as an ebook.
 For instance, if your offer is a downloadable ebook, offer access to an immediate download button or an email delivery of the link, so they can save the reading for later.

 You may also want to include a link to follow through with a higher intent offer like a trial or demo as well as share with a friend or on social media.
 Once the visitor converts, you really have nothing to lose, especially for gated content landing pages.